-On Friday 2nd October, the Keynes and Global societies were fortunate enough to host Richard Wilkinson via Zoom.
+On Friday 2nd October, the Keynes and Global societies were fortunate enough to host Professor Richard Wilkinson via Zoom, presenting on “Inequality and Social Dysfunction”.
 Wilkinson is a Professor Emeritus at the University of Nottingham, the founder of the Equality Trust and co-author of The Spirit Level and The Inner Level.

 Wilkinson began his talk by presenting two differing perspectives on the ramifications of inequality; the first (naïve view) assumes that inequality is only a problem if it creates poverty or differences that seem unfair.
 The second, and according to Wilkinson, more accurate view is that the effects of inequality harm everyone, with income inequality being proportional to the number and severity of societal problems.
 Using factors ranging from life expectancy to levels of trust, Wilkinson presented graphs which plotted an index of social problems against inequality in developed countries to show a correlation that was hard to dispute.
 He then did the same with US states, and the result; almost identical.
 Yet he stated confidently that if the same were done using GDP or even GDP per capita this relationship would not be so apparent.